declanvk/zombeans-server/docs/json-specs.md

 ```

 ## Game Starting (6)
-Sent from server to mobile client and web client when the game starts
+Sent from server to viewers and players

 ```json
 {